-Whose Bits are Wiser, GPU | TPU?
+Whose bits are wiser, GPU | TPU?

 TPUs are ASICs built for matrix multiplication.
 The first generation TPU featured a 65,536 8-bit MAC systolic array delivering 92 TOPS peak throughput.

-Performance comparison
+Performance tradeoffs

 | Metric | NVIDIA H100 | Google TPUv5e | AMD MI300X |